Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 Operation

-To open: pull the bolt back against the spring tension; the gate opens.
-To close: push the gate closed; bolt springs into the strike automatically.
+To open: pull the bolt back against the spring tension.
+To close: push the gate; bolt springs into strike automatically.

 Best for

-Swimming pool gates (child safety code requirement in many jurisdictions); dog run gates; driveway pedestrian gates; any gate that must be reliably latched after every use
+Swimming pool gates; dog run gates; driveway pedestrian gates; any gate that must latch reliably after every use

 Pool compliance

-Many building codes require pool gates to self-close AND self-latch — a spring-loaded slide bolt on a self-closing gate mechanism is the standard solution.
+Many building codes require pool gates to self-close AND self-latch — a spring-loaded slide bolt on a self-closing gate is the standard solution.n

 Material